-Rarely do you see carrots fried, so here Sabrina Ghayour has combined them with halloumi to make these crispy little balls – perfect with drinks or as part of a feast.
+Rarely do you see carrots fried, so here Sabrina Ghayour has combined them with halloumi to make these crispy little balls – perfect with drinks.

 IPAs are hoppy beers with fruity, floral notes.
 They work well with strong flavours such as chilli, and their high carbonation gives a lightness to this batter.
-Feed a hungry crowd with our beer batter vegan pakoras.
+Feed a hungry crowd with our beer batter pakoras for a vegan canapé.

 Check out our crispy spring onion bhajis with a fresh and vibrant mint and coriander chutney.
-Make these vegetarian bhajis for an impressive way to start your dinner party.
+Make these vegetarian bhajis for an impressive way to start the festive season.

 An indulgent vegetarian canapé!
 Everyone loves indulgent, gooey mozzarella sticks, and this recipe with a punchy dipping sauce is sure to be a hit with vegetarians and meat eaters alike.
 They can also be made ahead and cooked from frozen, a great time saver for your next party.

 Check out our vegetarian recipe for crunchy filo-baked fresh figs stuffed with peppered goat’s cheese.
-This recipe makes an awesome little nibble for sociable gatherings that’s really easy to make.
+This recipe makes a great little nibble for Christmas parties that’s really easy to make.

-Tuck into these Halloumi fries for a vegetarian cheese sensation at your next party.
+Tuck into these halloumi fries for a vegetarian cheese snack at your next party.
 They're topped with pomegranate seeds and mint for a pop of colour too.

 These savoury cheese balls are a super easy snack to whip up when you have friends and family coming over.
 Crunchy on the outside and creamy in the middle, finished with a hint of zesty orange blossom honey.

 Check out these spicy veggie fritters with punchy harissa yogurt.
-These fritters pack plenty of flavour and make for a great snacking recipe.
+These fritters pack plenty of flavour and make for a great snacking recipe and easy vegetarian canapé.